christopher192/machine-learning-project/ais-anchorage-detection-and-segmentation/README.md

 ### Technology Used
 1. `Duckdb` - Handle and query AIS data, AIS consist of million of record, and require fast processing.
 2. `H3` - Convert AIS lat/lon into a hexagonal grid system so vessel movement pattern can be analyzed and visualized more effectively.
+3. `Kepler` - Geospatial data visualization tool.
+4. `Foursquare` (formerly `Unfolded.ai`) – A cloud-hosted, extended version of `Kepler.gl` with built-in `H3` support, collaboration, publishing, and scalable data handling.
+More suitable for larger dataset and heavy workload compared to the standalone open-source `Kepler.gl`.

 ### Dataset Understanding
 1. `TIMESTAMP` - Exact time when the AIS message was received.